Why Carpal Tunnel Symptoms Flare Up at Night

 One of the most common complaints among patients who have been diagnosed with carpal tunnel syndrome is that their symptoms flare up and worsen at night, which can make it difficult to get comfortable and get to sleep.

 This is not your imagination.
-Carpal tunnel syndrome symptoms do tend to intensify at nighttime because:
+Several factors explain why carpal tunnel syndrome symptoms intensify at night:

-• You are inactive and resting at nighttime.
-The lack of blood flow in the area heightens the severity of the symptoms.
+You are inactive and resting at nighttime.
+The lack of blood flow in the area heightens the sensitivity of the median nerve and worsens symptoms.

-• You have fewer distractions as you are beginning to wind down and go to sleep, which makes it easier to focus on the discomfort and numbness in your hand.
+As you wind down and prepare for sleep, you have fewer distractions, which makes it easier to focus on the discomfort and numbness in your hand.

-• You may experience more stress and anxiety at nighttime, which can exacerbate feelings of pain and discomfort.
+Stress and anxiety tend to increase at nighttime for many people, which can exacerbate feelings of pain and discomfort.

 How to Sleep with Carpal Tunnel